ErreurDeSyntaxe/concentration-game/README.md

 ### Objective

-The goal of the project is to learn xyz by building abc.
+The main objective of the project is to practice animations, DOM manipulation, forms, and CSS (because making things look pretty is difficult).
+The secondary objective is to provide an entertaining way to review vocabulary in class.

 ###### Project Statement

 <a href='http://theodinproject.com/'>The Odin Project</a> (Month Year)

-### Features
+### Notable Features

 - Add something
 - Edit something